Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning

 \section{Solution Approach}

 In this section, we present our methodology for solving a budget-constrained multi-component monotonic POMDP.
 Figure~\ref{fig:arch} presents an architectural overview of our proposed approach.
-We first input information about all $n$ component POMDPs into a pre-trained random forest regressor to get the $T^i_{max}$ for each component $i$ as a function of the budget allocated to the component.
-Next, we propose an appropriate allocation of the shared budget $B$ among the component POMDPs by solving a constrained maximization problem.
-We then compute the oracle policy for each component POMDP and budget pair through value iteration applied to the corresponding component MDP.
-Finally, using these oracle policies and a meta-trained reinforcement learning (RL) agent, we solve each component POMDP with respect to the allocated budget and consequently propose a policy for the multi-component POMDP.
-Note that an alternate allocation strategy could involve redistributing the budget at every time step during planning.
-However, such a method would be computationally more expensive, due to the repeated computation of the allocation, as compared to our proposed a priori budget distribution approach.
+The key idea is to \emph{decouple first, optimize second}.
+Allocating the shared budget \emph{as a first step of} planning shrinks the original large joint POMDP into \(n\) independent single-component POMDPs.
+Each of these single-component POMDPs now operates with its own fixed budget cap, which is determined by the initial allocation.
+This transformation converts a problem that is intractable for \(n\!\gg\!1\) into \(n\) modest ones that can be solved in parallel.
+We organize the section accordingly: \begin{itemize}[leftmargin=*] \item \textbf{Structural Result: Budget Concavity} (Section~\ref{subsec:concavity}): We prove that each component’s value function is concave in its budget. \item \textbf{Stage~1: Budget Allocation} (Section~\ref{subsec:allocation}): Leveraging concavity, we fit a random-forest surrogate of the value function and solve a tractable concave maximization problem to distribute the shared global budget across components. \item \textbf{Stage~2: Oracle-Guided Meta-PPO} (Section~\ref{subsec:rl}): With budgets fixed, we learn near-optimal policies for each component–budget pair (with respect to that component's allocated budget and local POMDP) using an oracle-guided, meta-trained PPO agent, then compose these into the overall multi-component policy. \end{itemize} Note that an alternate allocation strategy could involve redistributing the budget at every time step during planning.
+However, such a method would be computationally more expensive than our proposed approach due to the repeated computation of the allocation.